parasoft/soatest-cucumber/tutorial.md

 progress.
 After the build has finished, verify no errors are shown in the **Problems** view.

-1. **Create the java classes required for Cucumber test execution:**
+1. **Create the JUnit suite class required for Cucumber test execution:**
    * In the **parabank.cucumber** project expand
 **src/test/java** and then expand **com.parasoft.example.parabank.cucumber**.
    * Right-click **AppTest.java** then select **Delete**.
 This file is not